acer-leon-dev/brose-lang/README.md

 ### Prerequisites
 - [Premake5](https://github.com/premake/premake-core)
+- Your favorite build system

+### Build
+With GNU Make:
 ```
 git clone https://github.com/acer-leon-dev/brose-lang
 premake5 gmake
 make
 ```
-Or use any other build system
+Or you can run premake with any other build system.

 ## Examples